New App: Financial Manager (formerly Tempo Cost Tracker)

 How does the connection to Tempo Timesheets work?

-How can I use Tempo Cost Tracker?
+How can I use Tempo Financial Manager?

 One of the biggest questions with new apps for Jira, Confluence & Co. is always the availability for the different versions.
-The Cost Tracker will only be available for Jira Cloud for the time being.
+The Financial Manager will only be available for Jira Cloud for the time being.
 Tempo here follows, according to its own statement, Atlassian’s strategy and focuses on Cloud.
 A version for server or data center licenses will only be available if there is a strong demand for it.
 Those interested in using such licenses must limit themselves to the functionality – admittedly sometimes more comprehensive but also more complex – of Tempo Budgets.
 At the same time, Tempo Budgets remains available for Server and Data Center, not for Cloud.

 How many currencies can be displayed?